Summary

 return "healthy"

-API Design for Metadata + Time-Series
+API Design for Metadata and Time-Series

 from datetime import datetime, timedelta